Chapter 5

 When could dieback happen?

-In 2016 Brazilian climate scientist Carlos Nobre led a paper that estimated dieback could be triggered around either 40% deforestation or 3-4°C of global warming (Nobre et. al., 2016; Nobre and Flatow, 2019).
-This matches other studies that found the risk of dieback grows above 2oC (Boulton et. al., 2013) and becomes likely beyond around 3.5oC (McKay et. al., 2022), and would take several decades to a century to fully play out.
+In 2016 Brazilian climate scientist Carlos Nobre led a paper that estimated dieback could be triggered around either 40% deforestation or 3-4°C of global warming (Nobre et al., 2016; Nobre and Flatow, 2019).
+This matches other studies that found the risk of dieback grows above 2°C (Boulton et al., 2013) and becomes likely beyond around 3.5°C (Armstrong McKay et al., 2022), and would take several decades to a century to fully play out.
 However, in 2018 Nobre and ecologist Thomas Lovejoy suggested that deforestation-induced tipping could start at as low as 20-25% due to interactions with warming-induced droughts not fully captured by their models, which is worryingly close to the current 17% deforestation level (Lovejoy and Nobre, 2018).
-Localized dieback may have even started in a few places (Downie, 2022), but has not yet spread across larger regions.
+Localized dieback may have even started in a few places (Quintanilla et al. 2022), but has not yet spread across larger regions.

-Given this, 20-25% deforestation acts as a provisional precautionary threshold that is wise to stay within even if the actual tipping point threshold turns out to be higher, and the Science Panel for the Amazon (Rodrigues, 2021) has called for an immediate moratorium on deforestation in tipping-prone regions.
+Given this, 20-25% deforestation acts as a provisional precautionary threshold that is wise to stay within even if the actual tipping point threshold turns out to be higher, and the Science Panel for the Amazon has called for an immediate moratorium on deforestation in tipping-prone regions (Rodrigues, 2021).

 What’s at stake

 The Amazon rainforest stores around 150 to 200 billion tons (SPA, 2021) of carbon in its plants and soils, and over the last few decades has absorbed 5-10% of yearly human CO2 emissions from the atmosphere (Cox, 2020).
-However, the capacity of this ‘carbon sink’ peaked in the 1990s and is now falling, and combined with degradation the Amazon likely now emits more CO₂ than it absorbs (Welch, 2021; Carrington, 2021).
+However, the capacity of this ‘carbon sink’ peaked in the 1990s and is now falling, and combined with degradation the Amazon likely now emits more CO₂ than it absorbs (Gatti et al. 2022).
 This shift is not a tipping point in itself, but means the Amazon has started to amplify rather than counter global warming.

 Boadle, A. and Sumaker, L. (2021).
 Protecting indigenous people key to saving Amazon, say environmentalists.
 Reuters.
 Available at: https://www.reuters.com/business/environment/reuters-impact-protecting-indigenous-people-key-saving-amazon-say-2021-10-04/.
 [Accessed 17.11.2023]